IronMQ now has doors that go like this:

-Message queueing systems tend to have better byte throughput numbers when not using 1 byte messages, as there’s more relative bookkeeping and higher write amplification with smaller messages.
+Message queueing systems tend to have better byte throughput numbers when not using 1-byte messages, as there are more relative bookkeeping and higher write amplification with smaller messages.
 Here’s a test the same as last (one producer), except with 1024 byte messages (still 100 at a time), you can see our byte throughput goes up, and our message throughput doesn’t suffer too much; messages are 1024x bigger, byte throughput increases over 600x, but message throughput only drops 40%.
-The byte throughput here is simply 1024 * number of messages / second, i.e. we don’t count the extra bytes of overhead that will be sent through the system.
+The byte throughput here is simply 1024 * number of messages/second, i.e. we don’t count the extra bytes of overhead that will be sent through the system.
 The ‘18.33 Mil’ below can be read as 18MB/s, so we’re doing a pretty steady 18MB/s with only the one thread.
-The bodies generated were random strings from /dev/urandom, which are not easily compressible; real world message bodies are typically text based and can lead to increases in byte throughput due to being easily compressed.
+The bodies generated were random strings from /dev/urandom, which are not easily compressible; real-world message bodies are typically text-based and can lead to increases in byte throughput due to being easily compressed.

 legend: body-size=1024, n=100, cons=0, machines=3, queues=1, threads=1, prods=1

 Speak to us to learn how IronWorker and IronMQ are essential products for your application to become cloud elastic.

 And, for symmetry, a graph with one consumer on 1 queue on 3 nodes w/ 1024 byte messages: